TERMS AND CONDITIONS

 Client Materials: all documents, information, items, equipment, tools, systems and materials in any form (whether owned by the Client or a third party), which are provided by the Client to Right Angle in connection with the Services.

-Data Controller: has the meaning set out in section 1(1) of the Data Protection Act 1998.
+Data Controller: has the meaning given in the Data Protection Legislation.

 Data Subject: an individual who is the subject of Personal Data.

 Deposit: the deposit set out in the Booking Contract, or otherwise communicated by Right Angle to the Client.